needle-mirror/com.unity.netcode/Documentation~/command-stream.md

 ### ICommandData serialization and payload limit
 When using ICommand, the Netcode for Entities package automatically generated the command serialization code for you. </br>
 Commands serialization take place in the `CommandSendSystemGroup`.
-Each individual command is serialized and enqueued into the `OutgoingCommandDataStreamBufferComponent` (present on the network connection) by its own code-generated system. </br> The `CommandSendPacketSystem` is then responsible to flush the outgoing buffer at `SimulationTickRate` interval.
+Each individual command is serialized and enqueued into the `OutgoingCommandDataStreamBuffer` (present on the network connection) by its own code-generated system. </br> The `CommandSendPacketSystem` is then responsible to flush the outgoing buffer at `SimulationTickRate` interval.

 In order to fight packet losses, along with with last input, we also include as a form of redundancy the last 3 input.